Ignifex/MetaHumanMeshTools/README.md

 ## Workflow overview

-This guide describes how a MetaHuman can be exported from Unreal, imported into Blender, modified, re-exported and re-imported into Unreal.
+This guide describes how a MetaHuman can be exported from Unreal, imported into Blender, modified, reexported and reimported into Unreal.

 Most of this process can be done using FBX, but supporting the morph targets of the face mesh through Blender makes the process a bit more cumbersome.
 Instead of exporting and importing the morph targets as part of the FBX file, this guide takes the approach of leaving them out completely.
-Instead, they are copied over from the original MetaHuman face mesh in Unreal after re-importing the FBX file.
+Instead, they are copied over from the original MetaHuman face mesh in Unreal after reimporting the FBX file.
 To make this work, this guide assumes the topology of the face mesh is not changed.
-This allows the vertex order to remain unchanged between the original face mesh asset and the changed version, which makes copying over the morph targets relatively easy.
+This allows the vertex order to remain exactly the same between the original face mesh asset and the changed version, which makes copying over the morph targets relatively easy and accurate.

 ## Exporting from Unreal